 Specific epithet refers to the leaves that resemble those of Viburnum opulus.

 Common name of ninebark is in reference to its ornamental attractive exfoliating bark.

 COPPERTINA is a patented ninebark cultivar that is most noted for its dramatic copper foliage that turns red by summer and its free-branching, mounding, compact growth habit.
 It is the result of a cross between P. opulifolius ‘Darts Gold’ (seed parent) and P. opulifolius ‘Monlo’ (pollen parent).
 It is a deciduous shrub that typically grows to 6-8’ tall and as wide, but retains compact form.
 Small pinkish-white, five-petaled flowers in dense, flat, rounded, 1-2” diameter, spiraea-like clusters (corymbs) appear in late spring.
 Serrated, ovate to rounded, 3-lobed leaves (to 3” long) emerge orange-copper in spring, but mature to a rich red by summer.
 Ninebark is named for its exfoliating bark (on mature branches) which peels in strips to reveal several layers of reddish to light brown inner bark.
 Bark provides winter interest but is often hidden by the foliage during the growing season.
 U.S. Plant Patent PP16,371 issued March 21, 2006.

-Specimen or mass.
-Shrub borders, hedge, screen or for erosion control on banks.
-A vigorous shrub that seems to be able to grow well in harsh conditions.
-Containers.
+Mass in shrub borders.
+Effective as hedge, screen or for erosion control on banks.
+Native plant garden.
+Able to grow in harsh conditions.